Quantcast

 Are there draggy stretches?
 Sure.
 And the final arc does compress some threads more than ideal.
 But compared to many recent xianxia, where visuals do all the heavy lifting and relationships feel shallow or repetitive, Love and Destiny actually rewards patience.
 Themes of duty, love, sacrifice, and personal growth hit because the writing treats its characters like people, not tropes.

 I originally rated this an 8.5/10.
-After sitting through several younger “epics” that look fancy but feel emotionally hollow, I’m comfortable revising it to a 9.
+After sitting through several recent “epics” that look fancy but feel emotionally hollow, I’m comfortable revising it to a 9.
 If you’re looking for a xianxia with mature characters (structurally, not just chronologically), earned romance, and the kind of emotional satisfaction you feel after finishing a long journey, this one is still very much worth your time.

 Was this review helpful to you?